solid-design-system/solid/packages/components/CONTRIBUTING.md

    3. A new documentation story: `./packages/docs/src/stories/components/*/*.stories.ts`
    4. A new test story: `./packages/docs/src/stories/components/*/*.test.stories.ts`
    5. An update to `./packages/components/src/solid-components.ts` to include the new component.

-**Run `pnpm verify` in the root directory before creating a PR.** This will check that all formatting, tests, and build processes are working correctly to allow the pipeline to run successfully.
+2. Run `cd packages/docs && pnpm dev` to start the development server.
+3. Run `pnpm verify` from root before PRs to ensure everything works.

 ### CSS inside components